MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-introduction.md

 ﻿---
-title: Hire to retire introduction
+title: Introduction to the hire to retire end-to-end business process
 description: Get an introduction to an end-to-end business process, hire to retire.
 This article provides a high-level overview of the business process, and lists key benefits and stakeholders. ms.date: 04/03/2023 ms.topic: conceptual